Melissa1909/neuroimaging-primer/fMRI/README.md

 2. Flow-related effects
 - Flow of CSF modulates spin dephasing, causing T2* signal fluctuations, especially in gradient-echo EPI.
 - Especially when you place your region of interest (ROI) directly on the edge of the imaging volume, for example by looking at the fourth ventricle, fresh CSF will enter the brain periodically in response to small changes in cerebral blood volume (CBV), causing an inflow effect and thus visible up- and downward movement of CSF.
-- If you want to know why changes in CBV cause antiproportional movement of CSF (so-called gGM-CSF-coupling), you can read about the Monro-Kellie-Doctrine [here]()
+- The model explaining why changes in CBV cause antiproportional movement of CSF (so-called gGM-CSF-coupling) is called the Monro-Kellie-Doctrine
+    - # The Monroe–Kellie Doctrine

+The Monroe–Kellie doctrine describes how the rigid skull confines three main intracranial compartments—brain tissue, blood, and cerebrospinal fluid (CSF)—and states that the total volume inside the cranium must remain constant.
+Any increase in one compartment must be offset by a decrease in one or both of the others, or intracranial pressure (ICP) will rise.

+---

+## Components

+1. **Brain Parenchyma** (~80% of intracranial volume)
+   - This refers to the brain tissue, including neurons and glial cells.

+2. **Blood** (~10% of intracranial volume)
+   - Blood is composed of both arterial and venous blood within the brain.

+3. **Cerebrospinal Fluid (CSF)** (~10% of intracranial volume)
+   - CSF is found in the ventricles and the subarachnoid space surrounding the brain and spinal cord.

+---

+## Key Principle

+Since the volume inside the skull is fixed, a change in the volume of one of these compartments must be compensated by a decrease in the volume of the other two compartments, otherwise, intracranial pressure (ICP) will increase.

+This principle is crucial for understanding how conditions like brain edema, hemorrhages, or tumors can lead to raised ICP.

-- The coupling between gray matter and CSF has been explored in various studies, including:
+- The coupling between gray matter and CSF has been explored in various studies, including: [Fultz2019](10.1126/science.aax5440), [Han2021](https://doi.org/10.1371/journal.pbio.3001233) or [Zimmermann2025](10.1097/ALN.0000000000005360)
 - It is of particular interest in the CSF-community, as this value has been linked to numerous neurodegenerative diseases such as Alzheimers.

 3. Partial volume effects